msillano/tuyaDEAMON-applications/daemon.visUI.widget/README.md

 <hr>

 ### Installation
-Download and unzip the files to a directory.
+Download the `daemon-UIvis.x.x.zip` file and unzip all the files to a directory.
 A WEB server is NOT necessary, as the code is all in JavaScript and executed by the browser.
 At least update the URL, as indicated in Configuration.

 ### Versions